 Unlike some other cells or blood components, neutrophils can travel through junctions in the cells that line blood vessel walls and enter into tissues directly.

 Rises in neutrophil levels usually occur naturally due to infections or injuries.
-However, neutrophil blood levels may also increase in response to:
+However, neutrophil blood levels

 - some medications, such as corticosteroids, beta-2-agonists, and epinephrine

 - physical or emotional stress

 - surgery or accidents

 - smoking tobacco

 - having obesity

 - genetic conditions, such as Down syndrome